alephbeis/indesign-scrips/Docs/ScriptUsage/Cleanup/CharacterCleanup.md

 - **Pattern**: `\r{2,}\z` → `\r`
 - **Effect**: Cleans up story endings by removing redundant paragraph marks

+### Remove Non-Master Guides
+- **Purpose**: Removes guides that are not from master pages (page and spread guides on document pages)
+- **Effect**: Cleans layout guides while preserving any guides defined on master spreads/pages
+- **Scope Behavior**: Respects the selected scope.
+For Story/Frame/Selection, guides are removed on the pages containing the selection

 ## User Interface

 ### Cleanup Selection Panel